Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   + Market Flipper - quickly flip the prices of a pokemon in the market
   + Stocks - Track and Plot price fluctuations of a pokemon
   + Easy to customize configs editor
+  + Autolock to prevent hitting captchas, with a wake up command.
   > *These features are based upon multimode which involves having multiple selfbot accounts.*

   <h2> Check out the promo video: </h2>